Through data to goals: Business Intelligence Guide

 By default, Google Analytics gives all the value to the last indirect source (according to the Last Non-Direct Click attribution model), ignoring the contributions of other channels that participated in the sales funnel.
 Which isn’t entirely fair.

 To find out the real value of traffic sources, you need to determine the contribution of each session before an order is placed.
 To do this, you need to take into account all points of interaction with a customer, including by phone, email, and offline.
-End-to-end analytics helps you solve this problem.
+Business intelligence helps you solve this problem.

 For example, say you run ad campaigns on Google Ads and Facebook for the same cost and get these results: